mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Reports: Markdown syntax<a name="markdown"></a>

-All information about a project other than the script itself, such as goals, ideas, results should be collected in the file report.md located at your github assignment.
+All information about a project other than the script itself, such as goals, ideas, results should be collected in the file report.md located at your GitHub assignment.
 All group members should be enabled to edit report.md. md-files are interpreted using the Markdown syntax at GitHub.
 A quick reference to the Markdown syntax is available at  https://www.markdownguide.org/cheat-sheet/

 ## Programming language: python3 interpreter<a name="interpreter"></a>